the1lab/1lab/src/1Lab/Path.lagda.md

 univalence, so much so that, in the book, univalence and HITs only compute up to paths.

-In Cubical Agda, we trade off the computation rule `J-refl`{.Agda} for a smooth implementation of these higher-dimensional principles.
+Cubical type theory trades off the computation rule `J-refl`{.Agda} for a smooth implementation of these higher-dimensional principles.
 The result is, undeniably, a more complicated type theory: we now have to explain how to reduce `transp`{.Agda} in arbitrary lines of types.
 We've made some progress, considering things like universes, inductive data types, dependent products, and dependent sums.
 However, we have not yet explained how to compute `transp`{.Agda} in path types, much less in `PathP`{.Agda}.
 To have a functioning type theory, we'll need computation rules to handle these; but for that, we first need to